Home visit policy

 Please contact your insurance company.

-We cannot make direct claims from the insurance company.
+I cannot make direct claims from the insurance company.

 Abandoning a visit on arrival